acend/helm-basics-training/content/labs/_index.en.md

 ```

 {{< collapse mobi "Mobi-specific instructions" danger>}}
-**Die Mobiliar** Create the namespace with your Mobiliar Rancher WebGUI inside a Feature Team on your dev cluster.
+Create the namespace with your Mobiliar Rancher WebGUI inside a Feature Team on your dev cluster.
 {{< /collapse >}}